wikimedia/mediawiki-docker/README.md

 The full readme is generated over in [docker-library/docs](https://github.com/docker-library/docs), specifically in [docker-library/docs/mediawiki](https://github.com/docker-library/docs/tree/master/mediawiki).

+Do not edit the `Dockerfile`s directly.
+Changes should be made in the `Dockerfile-*.template` files and applied by running `update.sh`.

 See a change merged here that doesn't show up on the Docker Hub yet?
 Check [the "library/mediawiki" manifest file in the docker-library/official-images repo](https://github.com/docker-library/official-images/blob/master/library/mediawiki), especially [PRs with the "library/mediawiki" label on that repo](https://github.com/docker-library/official-images/labels/library%2Fmediawiki).
 For more information about the official images process, see the [docker-library/official-images readme](https://github.com/docker-library/official-images/blob/master/README.md).

 Please file bug reports on [Phabricator](https://phabricator.wikimedia.org/project/view/3094/) and not on GitHub.